AdobeDocs/marketo.en/help/marketo/getting-started/setup/setup-steps.md

    The first part (in bold) is the `[LandingPageCNAME]`.
 You'll need it in Step 5.

-   To retrieve the account string that you’ll be replacing with your landing page CNAME, go to the Admin area.
+   To retrieve the account string that you'll be replacing with your landing page CNAME, go to the Admin area.

    ![](assets/setup-steps-9.png)